-Note: The AP exam in U.S. History was significantly revised by the College Board for 2014-2015 with additional revisions in the summer of 2015 in response to public feedback.
+Note: The AP exam in U.S. History was significantly revised by the College Board for 2014-2015 with additional revisions in the summers of 2015 and 2017 in response to public feedback.
 This course has been updated as well to best prepare students for the latest exam format and content.
-See the class showcase entry below called "Historical Skills and Worldviews" for some thoughts on the updated format and content of the exam.

 America: A Narrative History, 9th edition by Tindall and Shi

 The History of the United States: A Christian Perspective by Robert Spinney